 Plot Summary for A Flicker in the Dark

 Dr. Chloe Davis, a therapist, is seeing her final patient of the day, Lacey Deckler.
-After she finishes up with Lacty, Chloe gets a phone call from Aaron Jansen, a New York Times reporter who wants to talk to her about her father, who is apparently in prison for murder.
+After she finishes up with Lacty, Chloe gets a phone call from Aaron Jansen, a New York Times reporter who wants to talk to her about her father, who is apparently in prison.
 She hangs up on him.

 Chloe now lives in Baton Rouge.
 The summer Chloe was twelve and growing up in Breaux Bridge, Louisiana, a total of six girls disappeared.